A Survey on Self-play Methods in Reinforcement Learning: Preliminaries

 \subsubsection{Stage Game and Repeated Game}

 A \textbf{stage game} (or \textbf{one-shot game}) is a game that is played only once, namely a one-shot interaction between players.
 A famous example of a stage game is the Prisoner's Dilemma.
-A \textbf{repeated game} is derived from a stage game that is played multiple times.
+A \textbf{repeated game} is derived from a stage game played multiple times.
 Formally, a repeated game based on a stage game $\mathcal{G}$ is defined by playing $\mathcal{G}$ for $T$ periods, where $T$ can be finite or infinite.
-The strategies in a repeated game are history-contingent, meaning that they can depend on the entire sequence of past plays.
-It's important to note that a stage game or a repeated game can be either represented in the normal-form or extensive-form.
+The strategies in a repeated game are history-contingent, meaning they can depend on the entire sequence of past plays.
+An example of a repeated game is Texas Hold’em, where players engage in multiple rounds, and each player’s strategy may evolve based on previous rounds, betting patterns, and the history of interactions among players.